 - Survey our membership to establish priorities

-- Communicate regularly and work closely with our MP, MPP and Mayor
+- Communicate regularly and work closely with our MP, MPP, Mayor, and stakeholders

 Keep up to date on what we’ve been advocating for by reading our updates below.